Sportsmanship and Compliance

 - Submit fields

-- Mid-season division conference call (check in on how the season is going)
+- Mid-season division conference call (check in to review how the season is going)

 - End of Season Wrap-Up Meeting